 - Air conditioning in all rooms

-Guests in the residence stay in comfortable rooms, each with a private bathroom, and live in the facility in an independent fashion.
+Guests in the Residences at the American Center of Research stay in comfortable rooms, each with a private bathroom, and live in the facility in an independent fashion.

 “The facilities are first class, the environment is very collegial,Jim Wright, Westmont University